Nestlé Waters North America Know the Facts

 We all pay for the cost associated with infrastructure, source development, source protection, administration, management, quality and delivery of water.
 That is true, whether someone is a customer of a water utility, owns their own well, or is a bottled water customer.

 We make significant investments in local infrastructure – hundreds of millions of dollars, in fact – across the country.
 For example, in Michigan, we have made capital investments totaling more than $267 million since we began operating in the state.
-In addition, across the U.S., we spend millions of dollars each year caring for and monitoring our spring sources, and maintaining more than 21,000 acres of watershed land as open space, which helps to safeguard local ecosystems.
+In addition, across the U.S., we spend millions of dollars each year caring for and monitoring our spring sources, and conserving more than 18,000 acres of natural watershed area, which helps to safeguard local ecosystems.

 We also bring social and economic value to the communities where we operate.